 Not only that, but said snippet of code is dead simple.
 See for yourself below.

 Instead of hardcoding an instance type (shame on you if you’re still doing this), drop in a lookup of the ideal instance type.
 Slick, eh?

 There’s quite a bit of secret sauce going on behind the scenes here.
-Cloe is actually establishing predictive demand patterns, creating normalized models of cloud supply, optimizing supply and demand—and if that weren’t enough, Cloe even leverages real human experts to tune and manage all the settings.
+Densify is actually establishing predictive demand patterns, creating normalized models of cloud supply, optimizing supply and demand—and if that weren’t enough, Densify even leverages real human experts to tune and manage all the settings.

 See how you can use optimization as code to improve utilization by automating workload-to-instance mapping.Watch a Demo

 Densify is blazing the path for how cloud optimization has to work.
 After all, manual cloud optimization will always suck.

 One final word.
 Think picking the right instance type and size is hard?
 What about when we start talking about enterprise deployment of containers at scale?
 Fuhgeddaboudit.
 This is the only way to go, folks.